zeynepkaragoz/aws-mwaa-local-runner/README.md

 This repository provides a command line interface (CLI) utility that replicates an Amazon Managed Workflows for Apache Airflow (MWAA) environment locally.

-*Please note: MWAA/AWS/DAG/Plugin issues should be raised through AWS Support or the Airflow Slack #airflow-aws channel.
-Issues here should be focused on this local-runner repository.*
+_Please note: MWAA/AWS/DAG/Plugin issues should be raised through AWS Support or the Airflow Slack #airflow-aws channel.
+Issues here should be focused on this local-runner repository._

+_Please note: The dynamic configurations which are dependent on the class of an environment are aligned with the Large environment class in this repository._

 ## About the CLI